We are today what we condition ourself to be. Be it good or bad. It’s up to us. It’s our choice. Our outcome.

 I’ve stopped and had a good look at myself.
 I’ve re-arranged things.
 Replaced things.
 Prioritised.
 I have a better balance now.

-I’m starting to care for me more than others.
+I’m starting to care more for myself and others.

 I worked my butt off for way way too many years doing insane work hours as this is all I knew.
 Now my happy place is working my butt off at Tribe in getting stronger day by day.
 The positivity, the happiness and the laughter make this place so much fun.